Chris Guillebeau: Career

 In 2008, Guillebeau founded the blog, The Art of Non-Conformity, which discusses a number of topics including entrepreneurship, self-employment, and travel.
 In June 2008, he released a free e-book through the blog entitled A Brief Guide to World Domination, which was ultimately downloaded over 100,000 times.
 Also in 2008, Guillebeau started using his blog to document his own goal of traveling to all 193 countries in the world by his 35th birthday in April 2013.
 The trips were funded primarily through self-employment income, accumulated airline miles, and other travel reward programs.
 He visited the last country on his list, Norway, on his 35th birthday.

 During his travels, Guillebeau also engaged in other ventures.
 In 2010, he founded the Travel Hacking Cartel, a subscription service that provided prospective travelers with information on frequent-flyer programs and other travel deals.
 In September of that year, he published his first book, The Art of Non-Conformity, through Penguin.
 To promote the book, he went on a four-month tour (known as the "Unconventional Book Tour") to every U.S. state and Canadian province.
 20% of the book's proceeds were donated to Charity:Water.

-In 2011, he organized the inaugural World Domination Summit (WDS), an annual conference based in Portland, Oregon that is aimed at individuals with non-traditional career paths.
+In 2011, he organized the inaugural World Domination Summit (WDS), an annual conference based in Portland, Oregon that was aimed at individuals with non-traditional career paths.
 Over the course of its existence, the WDS has had over 10,000 attendees with notable speakers including Brené Brown, Scott Harrison, and Gretchen Rubin (among others).
 At the second WDS event in 2012, Guillebeau gave all attendees a $100 bill to use on entrepreneurial ventures or charitable donations.
 In May of that year, he also released his second book, The $100 Startup, via Crown Business.
 It reached number 6 in its respective category on The New York Times Best Seller list.
 In 2013, Guillebeau started the foundation, Scholarships for Real Life, via WDS.
 Accepted applicants can receive as much as $12,000 in grant money to pursue their projects.